Research

 On the one hand, we have software systems that generate a tremendous amount of data but face different architectural challenges.
 Some of those challenges can be solved using AI and on the other hand, we have AI systems that thrive on data but require better architecting practices.
 This combination of challenges in the field of Software architecture and AI has resulted in two broad research areas: i) Software architecture for AI systems.
 It primarily focuses on developing architectural techniques for better developing AI systems; ii) AI for Software architectures, which focuses on developing AI techniques to better architect software systems.
 My research focusses on addressing this two broad research challenges.
 This is accomplished by: i) by identifying the challenges and solutions for coming up with best practices for architecting AI in particular ML-enabled systems and; ii) By developing ML-based approaches for architecting self-adaptive software systems.
 The research is further applied to domains such as IoT, Microservices, Robotic systems, etc. More specifically my research can be classified into the following areas:

 This area aims to contribute to improving the architecting practices in developing AI/ML-enabled software systems.
 ML-enabled systems bring in additional challenges with respect to traditional software systems.
+These challenges have further increased with the emergence of generative AI.
 This is due to the factors such as the: i) probabilistic nature of outputs leading to uncertainties; ii) heavy dependance on quality of data used for training; iii) need to constantly improve models to prevent issues associated to model drift; iv) CPU and energy intensive nature of the algorithms with potential impact on the overall system performance and the list goes on.
 Moreover, as per latest statistics, close to 80% of the ML-enabled systems do not make it into production due to the challenges associated with maintainability.
-This calls for devising better approaches to architect ML-enabled systems.
-For instance, coming up with architectural patterns and tactics for building ML-enabled systems, solving challenges associated with maintainability of ML-enabled systems, etc.
+This calls for devising better approaches to architect AI-enabled systems.
+For instance, coming up with architectural patterns and tactics for building AI-enabled systems, solving challenges associated with various quality attributes of AI-enabled systems such as data centricity, maintainability, evolvability, etc.

 Software Architecture for Internet of Things